BridgesLab/DrosophilaMuscleFunction/Births/birth-ratio-analysis.md

 These data are stored with the raw data saved in../Data/birth_worksheet.csv.
-This script was most recently run on Mon Jun 23 11:43:07 2014.
+This script was most recently run on Wed Jun 25 09:13:02 2014.

 Strain Summaries
 ------------------